Personal Care Home Requirements

 Kentucky Revised Statutes - Resident Rights and Related Information

 Long term care residents in Kentucky, including those living in Personal Care Homes, are guaranteed specific rights under state law.
-Click Here and scroll down to “Long-Term Care Facilities” to see KRS 216.510-595, the Kentucky Revised Statutes pertaining to long-term care facilities, which includes Personal Care Homes.
+View KRS 216.510-595 - Scroll down to "Long-Term Care Facilities" to see the Kentucky Revised Statutes pertaining to long-term care facilities.

 Personal Care Homes in Kentucky are required to report and maintain records on any alleged or actual cases of abuse, neglect or exploitation of an adult.
-Click Here to see Kentucky Administrative Regulation pertaining to Reports of adult abuse, neglect, or exploitation -- Cabinet actions -- Status and disposition reports.
+View reporting requirements

-Kentucky law requires full disclosure of certain information by Personal Care Homes in Kentucky that claim to provide special care for persons with a medical diagnosis of Alzheimer's disease or other related disorders.
-Click Here to see the appropriate page in the Kentucky Revised Statutes for this issue.
+Kentucky law requires full disclosure of certain information by Personal Care Homes that claim to provide special care for persons with a medical diagnosis of Alzheimer's disease or other related disorders.
+View Alzheimer's care requirements

 Kentucky Occupational Safety & Health (OSH)

-Personal Care Homes are required to comply with a number of Kentucky Occupational Safety & Health requirements related to an exposure control plan for bloodborne pathogens, first aid, hazardous communication plan and emergency action plan.
-Click Here to go to the Kentucky Occupational Safety & Health (OSH) page of Kentucky's Department of Labor website.
+Personal Care Homes are required to comply with Kentucky OSH requirements related to exposure control plans for bloodborne pathogens, first aid, hazardous communication plans, and emergency action plans.
+Visit Kentucky OSH